Cybera-DSFA/FantasyHockey/README.tex.md

  \end{aligned} \;\;\;\;\;\;\; (2)$$

  Here it is important to note that our final constraint in equation 2 denotes that the elements of our player vector $\mathbf{x}$ are binary - meaning we can either have a player or we cannot, and $n$ is the size of this vector - the number of players in the NHL.
 With this in mind, the other constraints are a statement that say that we must chose the non-zero components of our player vector such that the sums of those elements which represent a player in those positions must satisfy the above conditions.
-Equation 2 represents what is known as a [binary integer programing](http://web.mit.edu/15.053/www/AMP-Chapter-09.pdf) problem.
+Equation 2 represents what is known as a [binary integer programing](http://web.mit.edu/15.053/www/AMP-Chapter-09.pdf) problem (of course, equation (1) and (2) are in quadratic form, but we will return to this later).
 Methodologies to solve questions of this nature will be discussed at length in later sections of this document, but for now, let us trust that solvers for this class of problem exists, and that we can implement them easily.

 What equation 2 represents is a formal statement that the solution to the maximization problem should yield an "optimal" team, up to some risk parameter, which should see the maximum returns with respect to fantasy points.